Back to Reference

 Your customers have a huge impact on the success of your business.

-A single negative review can change the way people perceive your business, which leads to low customer satisfaction levels.
-These unhappy customers can not only make you lose revenue but also harm your brand’s image.
+A single negative review can change the way people perceive your business, leading to low customer satisfaction levels.
+These unhappy customers can not only make you lose revenue but also harm your brand's image, especially since 32% of customers report they would stop doing business with a beloved brand after just one bad experience.

 In fact, according to a Salesforce report, nearly 90% of buyers say that the experience a business provides matters just as much as their products or services.